francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/Primer.md

 As an example, let's write tests for a FIFO queue class named `Queue`, which has the following interface:
 ```
-template <typename E> // E is the element type.
+template <typename E> // E is the element Enemytype.
 class Queue {
  public:
   Queue();